Patellofemoral syndrome

 Patellofemoral syndrome pain won’t go away without treatment.
 Your orthopedic provider will develop a personalized treatment plan for you that will reduce pain and prevent further injury, which can include:

-- Knee-friendly sports.
-Bicycling, swimming and yoga are low-impact on knees and will help you recover.
+• Knee-friendly sports.
+Bicycling, swimming and yoga are low-impact exercises and will help you recover.

-- Physical therapy.
-A physical therapist will teach you exercises that improve balance, flexibility, strength and maintain range of motion.
+• Physical therapy.
+A physical therapist will teach you exercises that improve balance, flexibility and strength, and help maintain range of motion.

 Surgery is sometimes called for